ajshemi/Certificate_Quantitative_Finance_Repository/README.md

 We then average premium and default legs across simulations separately for each kth-to-default instrument.
 Thereafter, we calculated the fair spread as the ratio of default leg to premium leg

-MonteCarloStandardOption1.vb    #visual basic application for excel# (Pricing of European Call and Put Options)
+MonteCarloStandardOption1.vb    #visual basic for applications# (Pricing of European Call and Put Options)

 We show how to price/calculation a simple european call and put option (equity derivatives).